-When it comes to people you care about, it’s a given that—any time money enters the equation—things get tricky.
+When it comes to people you care about, it’s a given that—any time money enters the equation—things might start to get a little sticky.
 Especially when it comes to the act of giving gifts for momentous occasions like weddings.
-Sure, we’re beyond happy to be giving our just-married friends and family presents to start their lives together, but it can be bewildering to pinpoint wedding gift etiquette.
-How much to give?
-What to give?
-When it give it?
+Most of us are thrilled to be giving our just-married friends and family presents to start their lives together, but it can be confusing to the nth degree to pinpoint exact wedding gift etiquette.

-To lift the shroud of confusion that so often surrounds wedding gifts, we enlisted Anja Winikka, site director at TheKnot.com, who offered 10 tips about wedding gift etiquette, including much money to give, when to give it, and when it’s okay to not give money at all.
+To lift the mystery a little, we enlisted Anja Winikka, site director at TheKnot.com, who offered 10 tips about wedding gift etiquette, including how much to give for a wedding gift if you’re going the money route, when to give it, and when it’s okay to not give money at all.

-1. If I want to give money, how much is customary if I’m invited to a friend’s wedding as a single?
+If I want to give money, how much is customary if I’m invited as a single?

 Anja Winikka: How much you give really depends on your relationship with the bride and groom.
 Here’s a useful breakdown:

-If you’re a co-worker or a distant family friend or relative: $75 to $100
+- If you’re a co-worker or a distant family friend or relative: $100+

-There’s no hard-and-fast etiquette rule on this one, but it’s customary to give a bigger gift since the couple is now hosting (read: paying for) two guests rather than one.
+There’s no hard-and-fast etiquette rule on this one, but it’s customary to give a bigger gift since the couple is now hosting (read: paying for) two guests to eat and drink rather than one.